25 July 2021

 The highlight, though, is Voices of Australian Radio, 30 pages of thumbnail photos and brief written notes about Australian announcers on commercial radio and the ABC.

 The coverage of stations is uneven.
 Melbourne's high-rating 3UZ has 0 notes and 3 photos, while 2GB Sydney covers 4 pages, with some quite detailed notes.
-Even regional station 3SH Swan Hill has 6 notes and 6 photos each.
+Even regional station 3SH Swan Hill has 6 notes and 6 photos.

 Perhaps it depended on material supplied by the stations and some were more interested than others, or perhaps there was a subscription plan.